Faizullah Jalal

 He continued using his position and his TV appearance to say what millions of Afghans might have wanted to say, but dared not:

 "And I am saddened by the current situation in Kabul!
-People don’t have food to eat.
+People don't have food to eat.
 And the security...do you know what security means?
-People can’t speak freely... people are actively escaping [leaving the country].
+People can't speak freely... people are actively escaping [leaving the country].
 They [the Taliban] must self-critique and must reform themselves."

 After Professor Jalal was arrested, numerous Afghans from inside and outside Afghanistan vociferously demanded his release from detention.
 Remarkably in the force of Taliban prohibitions, groups of Afghan women protested in his support on the streets of Kabul.
 Outside the country Amnesty International, Human Rights Watch, Scholars at Risk, members of the US House Foreign Affairs Committee, the UK Parliament, and multiple Afghan diplomatic missions still associated with the Islamic Republic of Afghanistan called for his liberation, along with many rights activists and individual scholars who found his detention deplorable as an arbitrary assault on personal and academic freedom.

 In the face of this unprecedented international outcry for this advocate for all Afghans, and after the Twitter account from which Professor Jalal supposedly issued critical tweets has been proven fake, Professor Jalal was freed from prison.
 Daughter Hasina Jalal told VOA News afterward that domestic and international pressure had led to her father's release.
 Speaking on VOA sister network Radio Azadi, Jalal himself insisted true to form that despite the Taliban warning him to be more respectful, he would continue "telling the truth".

-Over four decades of personal activism for human rights, rule of law, and against corruption and warlords in Afghanistan, Professor Faizullah Jalal has shown tremendous courage indirectly addressing the issues that have long caused great pain and suffering to the people of Afghanistan.
+Over five decades of personal activism for human rights, rule of law, and against extremism, corruption and warlords in Afghanistan, Professor Faizullah Jalal has shown tremendous courage indirectly addressing the issues that have long caused great pain and suffering to the people of Afghanistan.
 Repeatedly disregarding risk to his own life and liberty he has raised his voice for the voiceless.
 In doing so, he has honored the highest calling of a scholar, a public intellectual, a defender of freedom, and an advocate of peace.
 He has also honored Afghanistan itself by embodying its people's aspirations and their indomitable fortitude, even in the face of fear, destruction and despair.